gufolabs/gufo_snmp/docs/dev/codequality.md

 ## Python Code Formatting

-All Python code must be formatting using [Black][Black] code formatter with settings defined in the project's `pyproject.toml` file.
+All Python code must be formatting using [Ruff][Ruff] code formatter with settings defined in the project's `pyproject.toml` file.

 ## Python Code Linting